-In order to ensure that children are safe from inappropriate websites - including terrorist and extremist material - when accessing the internet in school, staff and pupils will not access inappropriate sites that could put others at risk.
+In order to ensure that children remain safe, staff and pupils are not permitted to access inappropriate sites that could put others at risk.
 These sites include, but are not limited to, websites with a sexual or pornographic theme, websites which promote racial, homophobic, sectarian viewpoints or other extreme points of view and websites which might contain terrorist or extremist material.
 If staff or pupils discover unsuitable sites, the URL (address) and content will immediately be reported to the Head of Computing who will take appropriate action.

-The Granville School is mindful of the age range and number of pupils in the school and how often they access the school's ICT system and the proportionality of costs Vs risks.
 "Over blocking" is carefully monitored to avoid unreasonable restrictions as to what children can be taught with regards to online teaching and safeguarding.
-Please see Computing and ICT Policy and e-Safety Policy and UK Safer internet Centre: appropriate filtering and monitoring.
-Guidance on e-security is available from National Education Network (NEN).
+Please see Computing and ICT Policy and Online Safety Policy and UK Safer Internet Centre: appropriate filtering and monitoring.
+Further Guidance on e-security is available from National Education Network (NEN).